QuantusRP/qidentification/README.md

 # qIdentification
-An identification card resource created for use with linden_inventory for ESX Legacy.
+An identification card resource modified for ox_inventory for ESX Legacy.
 This resource was inspired by the original jsfour identification script and still uses some of the javascript from it.
 The rest of the LUA is entirely re-written.

 ![ID Card Preview](https://i.imgur.com/PxVi8jK.png)